-- To increase flame height press and hold the † (up arrow) button. - For fine adjustment tap the large flame or small flame. - NOTE: If the appliance will not operate, follow the instructions "TURN OFF GAS TO APPLIANCE".
+- To increase flame height press and hold the f (up arrow) button. - Press ♥ (down arrow) to decrease flame height or to set appliance at pilot flame. - For fine adjustment tap the large flame or small flame. - NOTE: If the appliance will not operate, follow the instructions "TURN OFF GAS TO APPLIANCE".
 With very low battery the GV60 system shuts off the fire completely.
 This will not happen if the power supply is interrupted.